 Because the Family Educational Rights and Privacy Act (FERPA) defines the records of a student engaged in the conduct process as an educational record, it is a private record.
-In situations involving both respondent(s) (including an organization) and student(s) claiming to be the recipient of another student's misconduct, the records of the process and of the disciplinary action taken, if any, shall be considered to be the education records of both the respondent(s) and the student(s) claiming to be the recipient of the behavior because there may be an impact on the educational career and chances of success in the academic community for each student.
-Information about the situation may only be shared with the student found responsible, the student(s) claiming to be the recipient of the behavior, their parent(s)/guardian(s) if a dependent, their academic college dean or advisor, and school officials with a legitimate educational interest.
+In situations involving both the responding party(s) (including an organization) and the reporting party, the records of the process and of the disciplinary action taken, if any, shall be considered to be the education records of both the responding party and the reporting party because there may be an impact on the educational career and chances of success in the academic community for each student.
+Information about the situation may only be shared with the responding party, the reporting party, their parent(s)/guardian(s) if a dependent, their academic college dean or advisor, and school officials with a legitimate educational interest.
 A student must give written permission for anyone else to have access to this information, unless otherwise permitted by federal or state law.
 For additional information regarding FERPA, click here.